alibaba/butterfly/docs/en-US/group.md

 ### group.removeNodes (nodes)

-*function*： delete  nodes from the group
+*description*： delete  nodes from the group

 *param*